stellarmercenary/fullstack-web-0/README.md

 and thus the MIT License applies only to the code and styling provided here.

 ---
+## Note
+⚠️ The edit feature is currently unavailable because it is still being fixed.

 Thank you for visiting and supporting this project!